FuelLabs/fuel-core/docs/fuel-sync-design.md

     BlocksByHash([Bytes32]),
 }

-pub trait Gossiper {
-    /// Gossips some `data` to the network.
-    // TODO: `D` should implement some bound that allows to serialize it for gossiping. fn gossip<D>(&self, data: &D);
+// TODO: `D` should implement some bound that allows to serialize it for gossiping. pub trait Gossiper<D> {
+    /// Gossips some `data` to the network. fn gossip(&self, data: &D);
 }

 pub trait Punisher<Reason> {